radicle-dev/registry.radicle.xyz/docs/submit-transactions.md

     ```

     ⓘ The recipient of a transfer can either be a SS58 address
-       or one of your local account names.
+       or the name of one of your local key pairs.

 3. Unregister an org